mrrcollins/cvcc-gafe/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The CVCC Chromebook and GAfE Implementation documentation
+The CVCC Chromebook and GAFE Implementation documentation
 =========================================================

-Contents:

 .. toctree::
    :maxdepth: 2